quat1024/incorporeal/README.md

 * Sanvocalia flower to read those requests off to corporea indexes
 * A corporea index you can carry around in your hand
 * Item frame tinkerer!
-* the Rof of the Fractured Space: teleport items to an Open Crate, from anywhere
+* the Rod of the Fractured Space: teleport items to an Open Crate, from anywhere
+* the Ender Soul Core: it's an ender chest that can be hoppered into, corporea sparked, etc.
+* the Corporea Soul Core: Only people who have a soul core on the network can use corporea indices
+* Plant redstone roots to grow natural redstone circuitry

 * Lexica Botania integration
 * 1 coremod boy